asanso/Endomorphisms-for-Faster-Cryptography-on-Elliptic-Curves-of-Moderate-CM-Discriminants/README.md

 ## How to Interpret Results

 The benchmark results provide valuable insights into the efficiency of scalar multiplication optimizations.
-Below are guidelines to help interpret the results:
+Below are guidelines to help in interpreting the results:

 1. **Execution Time**
   * The results are displayed in milliseconds (ms), indicating the time taken for each operation.